Cholera Outbreaks

 Content Overview

-The Republic of Zimbabwe recently recorded 100 suspected cholera deaths from cholera and more than 5,000 possible cases in August 2023, prompting the government to impose restrictions.
+The Republic of Zimbabwe recently recorded 100 suspected cholera deaths and more than 5,000 possible cases in August 2023, prompting the government to impose restrictions.

 The first cholera cases in this outbreak in South Africa were imported or import-related cases following travel to Malawi.
 All subsequent cases acquired infection locally and are classified as indigenous cases.
 As of May 22, 2023, a cholera outbreak has killed at least ten people near Pretoria.
 As a result, the city of Pretoria urged residents of Hammanskraal and surrounding areas not to drink from the tap.
 Sudan recently declared a cholera outbreak in Gedaref State, where 16 associated deaths had been reported in 2023.

-In the Dominican Republic, the Ministry of Public Health confirmed 88 cholera cases, 71 of which were imported from Haiti as of late February 2023.
-Over three years, Haitian national authorities reported confirmed cholera cases in the greater Port-au-Prince area.
-Since January 2023 and as of August 2023, over 40,000 cholera cases, including 253 deaths, have been reported in Hati.
+In the Dominican Republic, the Ministry of Public Health confirmed that 113 suspected cholera cases, including one deceased case, were reported in 2024.
+Haitian national authorities reported confirmed cholera outbreaks in the greater Port-au-Prince area beginning in 2022.
+In 2023, over 40,000 cholera cases, including 253 deaths, were reported in Haiti.

 Cholera Vaccines